baasbox/docs/general_remarks.rst

 JSON Serialization
 ==================

-If you don't use one of your SDKs, when you
+If you don't use one of your SDKs, remember that property names starting with @ _ # are reserved for future usage.
+We suggest to name your property with using one of those as first character.